-- Your name, date of birth, and Social Security number - Names and addresses of all employers - o Dates you worked at each employer - $\circ$ $\;$ Your citizenship status or authorization to work - Job search requirements are optional for all claimants until the Pandemic State of Emergency is lifted. - The one-week waiting period to be eligible for unemployment benefits is waived until December 28, 2020. - Once you are approved, you will need to submit a weekly claim for each week you are unemployed. - If you are unsure of your eligibility, apply anyway.
+- You must provide basic information, including: - o Your name, date of birth, and Social Security number - o Names and addresses of all employers - o Dates you worked at each employer - o Your citizenship status or authorization to work - Job search requirements are optional for all claimants until December 7, 2020. - You can request standby status for up to 12 weeks. - The one-week waiting period to be eligible for unemployment benefits is waived until December 7, 2020. - Once you are approved, you will need to submit a weekly claim for each week you are unemployed. - If you are unsure of your eligibility, apply anyway.
 Complete the application as best you can and ESD will follow up with you as soon as possible. - For information on temporary layoffs, standby and furloughs, click here.

-FAQs: Apply Online: Apply By Phone: esd.wa.gov/newsroom/covid-19 https://secure.esd.wa.gov/home/ 800-318-6022 Agents not available, mostly automated system 8 a.m. - 4 p.m Monday - Saturday except Holidays Submit your weekly claims 12:01 a.m.
+FAQs: esd.wa.gov/newsroom/covid-19 Apply Online: https://secure.esd.wa.gov/home/

+Apply By Phone: 800-318-6022 | Agents not available, mostly automated system

+8 a.m. - 4 p.m | Monday - Saturday except Holidays

+Submit your weekly claims 12:01 a.m.
 Sunday - 4 p.m.
+Friday (automated)

-Friday (automated) Traffic is lowest 11 p.m. to 6 a.m General Questions: 833-572-8400 Agents available Open 8 a.m. to 4 p.m.
-How unemployment works Questions about the application Locating information online Translations: English Spanish Arabic Amharic Somali Oromo Farsi Russian Punjabi Chinese Korean Laotian Cambodian Vietnamese Tagalog
+Traffic is lowest 11 p.m. to 6 a.m

+General Questions: 833-572-8400 | Agents available

+Open 8 a.m. to 4 p.m.
+How unemployment works Questions about the application Locating information online